OdatNurd/OverrideAudit/README.md

 As for the *Override Report* command, each package listed has a condensed version of the indicators from the Package Report indicating whether the package in question is `[S]`hipped, `[I]`nstalled or `[U]`npacked as well as an indication if the package is a *complete* override or not.
+Additionally, expired *complete* and *simple* overrides are also indicated in the bulk diff report.

 Each section of the report is progressively indented so that it is possible to use Sublime code folding to hide away parts of the report as you work.